Supreme Court decid...

 Off my soapbox.

-Tara, 2ndfdl and Lauren reacted
+Tara, 2ndfdl, Lauren and 12 people reacted

 ReplyQuote